-It is at the start of mediation that stakeholders are perhaps most apprehensive as to what mediation may bring.
-Parties often come to the table with every defensive mechanism armed and ready to deploy (such as sulking silence, angry outbursts, combative body language).
+It is at the start of mediation that parties are perhaps most apprehensive as to what mediation may bring.
+Contenders often come to the table armed with and ready to deploy every defensive mechanism (such as sulking silence, angry outbursts, and combative body language).
 They may have trouble looking at the mediator, let alone the other party.

-When a pre-caucus is used and the other party is not present, this stakeholder frustration and despair is re-directed in more positive ways.
-To have an empathic ear to listen to a stakeholder in such a non-judgmental way is powerful medicine indeed.
+When a pre-caucus is used and the other contender is not present, this frustration and despair is re-directed in more positive ways.
+To have an empathic ear to listen to a party in such a nonjudgmental way is powerful medicine indeed.
 I have seen people who were supposed to be "silent types" open up and talk freely.
 Men and women have wept openly as they released tension.
-Such emotional releases are not available to stakeholders in more traditional mediation.
+Such emotional releases are not available to disputants in more traditional mediation.

-The Exploration of Needs and Benefits of Mediation
+The Exploration of Needs and the Benefits of Mediation

-The mediator attempts to understand individual items under dispute, as well as the general perspectives of stakeholders, and helps stakeholders keep alive the benefits of mediation (in contrast to other alternatives such as arbitration).
+The mediator attempts to understand individual items under dispute, as well as the general perspectives of parties, and helps disputants keep alive the benefits of mediation (in contrast to other alternatives, such as arbitration).

-An important benefit of caucusing is being able to explore beyond positional bargaining, into stakeholder interests and needs (Fisher, Ury, & Patton 1991).
-Stakeholders can also be reminded that mediation confers tangible benefits over interventions where they have less control.
-This is more likely to happen when individuals feel less vulnerable and defensive, and are more willing to think aloud without feeling forced into making concessions.
-A mediator can increase her or his understanding of the situation through such exploration, but more important yet, the self-awareness of each stakeholder increases.
-For instance, it may become clear that a stakeholder desires an apology, rather than some other remedy.
+An important benefit of caucusing is being able to explore beyond positional bargaining, into party interests and needs (Fisher, Ury, & Patton 1991).
+Parties can also be reminded that mediation confers tangible benefits over interventions in which they have less control.
+This is more likely to happen when individuals feel less vulnerable and defensive and are more willing to think aloud without feeling forced into making concessions.
+A mediator can increase her or his understanding of the situation through such exploration, but more important yet, the self-awareness of each party increases.
+For instance, it may become clear that a party desires an apology rather than some other remedy.

-When disputants enter the joint session with the benefit of a precaucus, the mediator can often take a less visible role.
-Each stakeholder comes to the joint session possessing enhanced clarity about the issues and self-confidence.
+When disputants enter the joint session with the benefit of a pre-caucus, the mediator can often take a less visible role.
+Each party comes to the joint session possessing enhanced clarity about the issues and self-confidence.

-In one situation, after I listened to stakeholders during a precaucus, they were able to go on and solve the problem on their own.
+In one situation, after I listened to the contenders during a precaucus, they were able to go on and solve the problem on their own.
 Bad feelings had developed between them concerning how each introduced the other to visitors and the media.
-Not only did they solve this problem on their own; they also dealt with related underlying issues, and even went on to discuss opportunities for future career growth and cooperation (Billikopf 2000).
+Not only did they solve this problem on their own; they also dealt with related underlying issues and even went on to discuss opportunities for future career growth and cooperation (Billikopf 2000).

-As a neutral I sometimes do little more than introduce topics brought up during the pre-caucus.
-Allowing the stakeholders to solve an easier problem early on may give them the needed boost to deal with more challenging issues later (Blades 1984; Emery & Jackson 1989).
-Furthermore, a mediator who understands the issues involved can make sure that significant issues are not ignored.
-Despite previous antagonisms, communication between stakeholders during joint sessions is sometimes so fast paced that I have to scramble to understand and note their agreements.
+As a neutral party, I sometimes do little more than introduce topics brought up during the pre-caucus.
+Allowing the parties to solve an easier problem early on may give them the needed boost to deal with more challenging issues later (Blades 1984; Emery & Jackson 1989).
+Furthermore, a mediator who understands the issues involved can make sure that significant matters are not ignored.
+Despite previous antagonisms, communication between disputants during joint sessions is sometimes so fast-paced that I have to scramble to understand and note their agreements.
 At times like these I feel like an unneeded observer.
-Setting up a situation where stakeholders address each other with little mediator interference takes transformative mediation to the next level.
-Although not all cases achieve this ultimate success, mediators can count on better communication flow and reduced contentiousness between stakeholders.
+Setting up a situation in which parties address each other with little mediator interference takes transformative mediation to the next level.
+Although not all cases achieve this ultimate success, mediators can count on better communication flow and reduced contentiousness between parties.

-Educate Stakeholders on Effective Negotiation Skills
+Educate Parties on Effective Negotiation Skills